lex4736/Weatherboard/readme.md

 <h1> Weatherboard</h1>
 <p></p>
 <h3>DESCRIPTION OF PROJECT</h3>
-day.
+A semantic html driven weather search application powered by the openweather API.
+This application allows user to input their desired city and the application will fetch data from openweather to display current conditions.
+It will also display the future 5 day forecast.
+The search history will be tracked and displayed under current search to allow user to go back and forth between their searches

 <br><br>
 <h3>SUMMARY OF WORK COMPLETED</h3>

 <---HTML CHANGES --->
-- Created basic html layout using bootstrap and custom html
+- Created basic html layout using boostrap and custom
 - Added custom Image asset
 - Added links to JS Scripts and Css stylesheets
 - Added Sections for imbedding Javascript content
 - Organized code arrangement of overall html codes so it follows a logical structure

 <-- CSS CHANGES -->
 - Created additional css stylesheet to customize styling

 <-- JAVASCRIPT CHANGES -->
-- Added time array
+- Added array
-- Added functions  to determine and display current time
+- Added fetch fuction to grab data from open weather API to show current conditions and 5 day forecast for user selected city
-- added function to allow saving to local storage
+- added function to allow saving of search history to local storage
-- Added function to determine current time blocks and display css styling based on time
+- Added event listener to search and clear fuction

 <p></p>